JimTravisGoog/bigquery-reverse-geolocation/README.md

 $  ./setup.sh
 </pre>

-  7. change your working directory to /tmp/creds and create a file called setup.yaml with the following contents, editing to reflect your project ID and adding your Maps API key you created earlier
+7.change your working directory to /tmp/creds and create a file called setup.yaml with the following contents, editing to reflect your project ID and adding your Maps API key you created earlier